restx/restx.github.io/docs/ref-specs.md

 ### Testing

-RESTX provides a JUnit Rule which helps to execute a spec as an integration test:
+RESTX provides a JUnit Rule which helps to execute specs as an integration tests:

 - it starts up an embedded RESTX server for you
-- it prepares the state of the system according to the `given` section of your file
+- it prepares the state of the system according to the `given` section of your spec files
-- it issues the specified request, and verifies the expected response
+- it issues the specified requests, and verifies the expected responses

 Here is an example of how to use this feature: